How it Works

 We live in a remote area, can we still participate?

-My Dad is over 100 years old but is a bit hard to understand?
+My Dad has got some great stories but is sometimes a bit hard to understand?
+Is that okay?

-Move the camera in close (don’t zoom in) and we’ll also be able to help out in the edit room.
-Also, all our videos will have English language captions.
+Tell us about it in the Centenarian Application but telling ‘great stories’ is certainly what we’re after.
+There are some simple techniques like moving the camera in close (don’t zoom in) that will help, and we’ll also be able to assist in the edit room.
+In addition, all our videos will have English language captions.

 What if the centenarian doesn’t speak English?